Last Updated on 03/04/2026

 This tool, released concurrently with the Penguin update, enables users to notify Google that they do not want to be associated with specific links.

-This tool is difficult to use since it has a learning curve.
-As a result, before you use it, ensure you understand how it works.
+This tool is difficult to use because of its steep learning curve.
+Before you use it, ensure you understand how it works.
 If you do things poorly, your rankings may suffer even more.

 Conclusion

-As you discovered, no specified number of backlinks is safe to establish daily as long as you follow Google’s Webmaster Guidelines.
+As you discovered, there is no specified number of backlinks that is safe to establish daily, as long as you follow Google’s Webmaster Guidelines.

 If you build natural and organic backlinks using high-quality content and media exposure.
 You can build hundreds to thousands of backlinks daily without fear of manual action or algorithm penalty.